Join the online shopping revolution and set up your eCommerce store

 Online Shopping and eCommerce Payment Providers

-Here are a number of questions you should ask to ensure you have the right provider for your ecommerce site.
+Here are some questions you should ask to ensure you have the right provider for your eCommerce site.

 - What is the schedule of payments?

 - What fees does the payment provider charge?

 - How reliable is the payment processor?
 Is it secure?
 Do the payments work with your eCommerce platform?

 - How many payment options does the provider have?